GiniProj/HW_Week3_Chick-n-Bounce/README.md

 ## Installation
 To play the game, clone this repository and open the project in your preferred C# development environment.

 ```bash
 git clone https://github.com/GiniProj/HW_Week3_Chick-n-Bounce.git
 ```

-Open the project using an IDE like Visual Studio and run the game.
+Open the project using unity version 6000.0.27f

 ## License
 This project is licensed under the MIT License.

----

-Feel free to let me know if you need any additional information included!